rvela042/CEN-4010-GeekText-Website/.github/pull_request_template.md

 # Description
-A short explaination of what you did.
+A short explanation of what you did.

 # Testing
 Add detailed testing instructions for your reviewers.